 The Daphne Farago Wing, erected in 1993, exhibits contemporary art and provides the Benefit Street entrance to the Museum.

-In 2008, the Chace Center opened with 6,000 square feet for special exhibitions and a new entrance on Main Street.
+In 2008, the Chace Center opened with 6,000 square feet for special exhibitions and a downtown-facing entrance on Main Street.